 What he’s thinking at this exact moment: “Yep.
 This really happened.
 My career was over before it started.
 There are 32 teams in the NFL, and the one team where quarterback careers go to die decided to draft me.
-So here I am, pondering my next move, looking at the lopsided, never-in-our-favor scoreboard.
+So here I am, pondering my next move, smashed between three players.
 I must leave the mistake by the lake before it’s too late.”

 Kizer, like many other Notre Dame QBs, just wasn’t suited for the NFL.
 As a rookie, Kizer led the league in interceptions and the Browns to an 0-16 record.
 His 22 interceptions were offset by just 11 touchdowns, and his passer rating was a dismal 60.5 rating.
 After one season, the Browns jettisoned Kizer and his turnovers to Green Bay and drafted Baker Mayfield first overall.

 What he’s thinking at this exact moment: “No, you take the ball!
 Shovel passes are cool, and it might land me on SportsCenter.
 And the great thing about shovel passes is they are low risk, high reward.
 They are very hard to intercept, and if anyone could use less interceptions, it would definitely be me.”